To find out more, including how to control cookies, see here:

 8. Less and less talking about intimate subjects.

 Don’t be quick to share all your thoughts and feelings with everyone else.
 Save some aspect of yourself for your spouse.
-If you are not good at this, you can work on it by asking yourself what is important to your spouse about what he or she has experienced?
-Was it the feelings?
+If you are not good at this, you can work on it by asking yourself how your spouse enjoys sharing?
+Is it the feelings?
 Or the details?
 Some people are into facts and some feelings.
 Share the one that interests your spouse.